What is 3D Secure?

-3D secure is a method of payment authentication online for CNP transactions.
+3D secure is a method of payment authentication implemented within online checkouts for the majority of CNP (or card-not-present) transactions.

-The 2nd version of the protocol is designed to make the customer journey as frictionless as possible whilst reducing chargebacks and fraud for merchants, by instead, shifting liability in the majority of cases to the issuing bank.
+The 2nd version of the 3D secure protocol is designed to make the customer journey as frictionless as possible whilst reducing chargebacks and fraud for merchants.
+The way the 2nd version of protocol achieves this, is by shifting liability in the majority of cases back to the issuing bank.

-With strong customer authentication compliance finally being enforced under the new payments standard directive (PSD2) in the UK by September 14th 2021 after many delays - with some acquirers already fining non-card issuers, payments firms and online retailers - let's dive into why 3D secure is the best approach to becoming SCA compliant.
+Strong customer authentication compliance is finally being enforced under the new payments standard directive (PSD2).
+After many delays, merchants in the UK are expected to be SCA compliance by September 14th 2021 - with some acquirers already fining non-card issuers, payments firms and online retailers.
+With that said, let's dive into why 3D secure is the best approach to becoming SCA compliant.

 What Is SCA?

-SCA or strong customer authentication is one of the latest regulatory updates under the PSD2 directive.
-Used a method of verifying a customer's identity within the payment process, this new compliance measure must be met by all merchants as part of a measure to reduce fraud.
+SCA, or strong customer authentication is one of the latest regulatory updates under the PSD2 directive.
+Used a method of verifying a customer's identity within the payment process, this new compliance measure must be met by all merchants as part of a key regulatory measure to reduce fraud.

 Who Does It Apply To?

-This measure is applicable to nearly every business within the e-commerce vertical, and the majority of e-commerce retailers can work with their PSP to ensure that their business is compliant and protected against illegitimate customers by the required deadline.
+This measure is applicable to nearly every business within the e-commerce vertical.
+E-commerce retailers can work with their PSP to ensure that their business is compliant and protected against illegitimate customers by the required deadline.

-The old version of this new solution - aka 3D Secure 1.0, included redirecting customers off-site to authenticate high-risk purchases where necessary.
+The old version of this new solution - aka 3D Secure 1.0 - included redirecting customers off-site to authenticate high-risk purchases when necessary.

-Whilst a liability shift to the card issuer still occurred within 3D Secure 2.0's predecessor, the amount of friction that occurred within version 1, especially on an omnichannel level such as across mobile devices, had a great potential to interrupt and even end the customer payment flow.
+Whilst a liability shift to the card issuer still occurred with 3D Secure 2.0's predecessor, the amount of friction that occurred within version 1, especially on an omnichannel level had a great potential to interrupt and even end the customer payment flow.

-With this process a deterrent to even the most legitimate customers, 3D Secure 2.0 is poised to be both a solution and a compliant measure to current payment regulatory standards.
+With this process a deterrent to even the most legitimate customers, 3D Secure 2.0 is poised to become a seamless checkout solution and a compliant security resolution to current payment regulatory standards.

 3D secure 2.0 streamlines the payment process by initiating the multiple factor authentication path in three seamlessly different ways - each tailorable to the consumer journey.